 You can then choose to display:

-• the outcomes from the statistical modelling, shown as bars, where results take into account other variables included in the analysis; and/or
+- the outcomes from the statistical modelling, shown as bars, where results take into account other variables included in the analysis; and/or

-• raw outcomes shown as points, which are the averages, or the differences of the averages from the reference group, for each sub-group without controlling for other variables.
+- raw outcomes shown as points, which are the averages, or the differences of the averages from the reference group, for each sub-group without controlling for other variables.

-Finally, you can also choose whether to view:
+In addition, you can also choose whether to view:

-• the differences relative to the reference group; or
+- the differences relative to the reference group; or

-2022 to 2023 notable changes
+2023 to 2024 notable changes

 For any feedback on these graphs, please contact [email protected].

 Return to the Ofqual Analytics home page.

 If you need an accessible version of this information to meet specific accessibility requirements, please email [email protected] with details of your request.

 What do the charts show?

 The analysis below shows how results for different groups of students have changed over time for VTQs included in the Department for Education’s performance tables, specifically Level 1, Level 1/ 2 and Level 2 Technical Awards and Technical Certificates, and Level 3 Applied Generals and Tech Level qualifications, when controlling for other variables.
-The charts display results gaps for students with a chosen characteristic when compared to students from a reference group in terms of average probabilities of achieving top grades.
+The charts, by default, display results gaps for students with a chosen characteristic when compared to students from a reference group in terms of average probabilities of achieving top grades.

 Our analysis uses multivariate regression modelling, so we can measure the impact of each of the students’ characteristics considered once all others have been held constant.
 For example, we can compare the results of 2 different ethnic groups, without differences in their overall prior attainment or socio-economic make-up affecting the findings.